agoel25/myGPT/README.md

 recognition.
 Many popular networks and algorithms, such as the one used to identify faces in images, were derived from these models. (truncated for readability)
 ```

-This repository is a one stop shop to understand how ChatGPT works behind the curtains - from model definition (`model.py`), to training (`training.py`), to CUDA optimization.

-Currently setup to reproduce OpenAI's GPT-2 model, the code can easily be configured to train new models or simply finetune pretrained models on different datasets.

 Achievements:
 1. Validation loss (negative log likelihood or cross entropy) of ~2.85